 Public lectures include ''The Ghost Project: A Reading from a Novel in Progress.''
 Southern New Hampshire University.
 February 16, 2012.

 Benjamin Nugent, Director of the Low-Residency MFA in Fiction and Nonfiction, is the author of the novel "Good Kids" (Scribner), and the cultural history "American Nerd" (Scribner).
-His short stories have appeared in The Paris Review, Tin House, Vice and been anthologized in "Best American Short Stories" and "The Unprofessionals: New American Writing from the Paris Review."
+His short stories have appeared in The Paris Review, Tin House and Vice and been anthologized in "Best American Short Stories" and "The Unprofessionals: New American Writing from the Paris Review."

 His journalism has appeared in The New York Times Magazine, The New York Times Op/Ed Page, Time, GQ, The Washington Post, The Atlantic, and n+1.
 He earned his Bachelor's in English from Reed College, and was an Arts Fellow at the Iowa Writers' Workshop, where he earned his MFA in fiction.